Who may file a complaint?

 How do I file a complaint through the Office of Equal Opportunity?

 You may file either an Informal or Formal complaint by scheduling a meeting with the Office of Equal Opportunity.
-During this meeting, available options and processes will be reviewed so that an individual wishing to file a complaint can make a decision on how s/he wishes to proceed.
-To assist in this process, an individual can complete the Office of Equal Opportunity's Complaint Intake Form, which is available from the Office of Equal Opportunity or online.
+During this meeting, available options and processes will be reviewed so that an individual wishing to file a complaint can make a decision on how they wish to proceed.
+To assist in this process, an individual can complete the Office of Equal Opportunity’s Complaint Intake Form, which is available from the Office of Equal Opportunity or online.
 The completed form should be submitted to the Office of Equal Opportunity.

 Formal complaints should include a letter describing the alleged incident(s) along with relevant date(s), name(s) of the respondent(s) and witnesses.
 The complaint letter should be dated and signed by the complainant.

 What is the difference between a Formal and an Informal complaint?

 Both the Informal and Formal complaints are official University complaints of discrimination and/or harassment; however, there are some key distinctions between the two types of complaint processes.